nesi/support-docs/docs/Storage/File_Systems_and_Quotas/NeSI_File_Systems_and_Quotas.md

 [//]: <> (REMOVE ME IF PAGE VALIDATED)
 [//]: <> (vvvvvvvvvvvvvvvvvvvv)
-!!! info
+!!! warning
     This page has been automatically migrated and may contain formatting errors.
 [//]: <> (^^^^^^^^^^^^^^^^^^^^)
 [//]: <> (REMOVE ME IF PAGE VALIDATED)

-!!! info New Feature
+!!! prerequisite New Feature
      [Transparent File Compression](#h_01GZ2Q7PG53YQEKFDDWTWHHDVT) - we
      have recently started rolling out compression of inactive data on the NeSI Project filesystem.
 Please see the [documentation